paypal/squbs/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.squbs/squbs-unicomplex_2.12/badge.svg?style=flat)](http://search.maven.org/#search|ga|1|g:org.squbs)
 [![License](https://img.shields.io/badge/License-Apache%202.0-red.svg)](https://opensource.org/licenses/Apache-2.0)

-squbs (pronounced "skewbs") is a suite of components enabling standardization and operationalization of Akka and Akka HTTP applications/services in a large scale, managed, cloud environment.
-It standardizes how Akka applications are deployed in different environments and how they are hooked up to the operational environments of large, internet-scale organizations.
+squbs (pronounced "skewbs") is a suite of components enabling standardization and operationalization of Pekko and Pekko HTTP applications/services in a large scale, managed, cloud environment.
+It standardizes how Pekko applications are deployed in different environments and how they are hooked up to the operational environments of large, internet-scale organizations.

 ## Documentation